jaydhumal23/chrome-extensions/README.md

-<p>understanding how to build chrome-extensions using chrome developers tutorials</p>
+<h3>understanding how to build chrome-extensions using chrome developers tutorials</h3>